-We leave our hotel this morning and transfer to Kathmandu airport for our flight home.
+Depending on flight times, we should have the opportunity for some final local birding before we leave our hotel and transfer to Kathmandu airport for our flight home.

-Subject to which flights we use (a change of planes will be needed as there are no direct flights between Nepal and the UK), we are likely to arrive back in the UK on the same day, where our birdwatching tour to Nepal concludes.
+Subject to which flights we use (a change of planes will be needed as there are no direct flights between Nepal and the UK), we are likely to arrive back in the UK early in the morning of Day 15, where our birdwatching tour to Nepal concludes.

 WHAT TO EXPECT

 A 15-day birdwatching tour to Nepal featuring the country’s top three sites: Kathmandu Valley, Chitwan National Park and Koshi Tappu Wildlife Refuge.
 Two-thirds of our tour is spent in Nepal's lowlands.
 The maximum elevation on this tour is at Phulchowki: 2,782m (c.9,100ft).

 Overall, this tour is not a strenuous one but you should be prepared for early starts, which are the norm for birding tours in tropical regions, where the daylight hours are relatively short (approximately 6.00am-6.30pm in Nepal during February-March) and bird activity is at its peak early and late but generally dies away almost completely during the hotter, middle part of the day.

 Especially in the sultry lowlands, it will be important to be in the field at dawn so we can hear the birds singing and calling as the day starts up.
 In some instances, this may be our only chance to discover if certain species are present or not, so we will naturally want to make the most of this opportunity.

 After a lull during the midday hours, the birding tends to pick up again from mid-afternoon, so we are likely to be out until near dusk at Chitwan and Koshi.
 Our guide(s) will be able to advise you locally about the day's events - if you wish to opt out of a particular session or walk, please don’t be afraid to let them know.